Israel Study Abroad Program in Jerusalem

 Dynamics of the Middle East: Politics and Society (D.O.M.E.) is one of the newest programs at RIS.
-The program will draw from the renowned faculty of the Hebrew University in the areas of history, religious studies, sociology, political science, international relations, Middle East studies and Arabic language.
+The program will draw from the renowned faculty of the Hebrew University in the areas of history, religious studies, sociology, political science, international relations and languages.